Geometric Deep Learning for Structure-Based Drug Design: A Survey: Structure-based Drug Design Tasks

 \subsubsection{Datasets}

+As detailed in Table.~\ref{tab:detailed molecular docking methods}, the various molecular docking methods were trained on different datasets.
+A comprehensive description of each dataset employed follows.

-\textbf{PDBBind} \cite{liu2017forging} is a subset of the Protein Data Bank (PDB) that contains experimentally measured 3D structures of protein-ligand complexes.
-The newest version, PDBBind v2020, contains 19 443 protein-ligand complexes with 3890 unique receptors and 15 193 unique ligands.
+\textbf{PDBbind}~\cite{liu2017forging} is a subset of the PDB~\cite{Berman2000ThePD} that contains experimentally measured 3D structures of protein-ligand complexes.
+This dataset is generally used for molecular docking tasks.
+The newest version, PDBbind v2020, contains 19,443 protein-ligand complexes with 3,890 unique receptors and 15,193 unique ligands.
+Several strategies exist for partitioning this dataset into training, validation, and test sets.
+These include time splitting based on the release date of the structures, similarity-based splitting based on protein sequence identity, and the dataset's intrinsic general/refined/core set partitioning.
+Generally, different methods adopt different strategy, leading to different training and testing sets.

+\textbf{PoseBusters}~\cite{Buttenschoen2023PoseBustersAD} is a dataset specialized designed for assessing the chemical and physical plausibility of ligand poses, complementing accuracy-based metrics like RMSD.
+The PoseBusters test suite consists of 18 checks in total, organized into three groups of tests to evaluate chemical, intramolecular, and intermolecular validity.
+Currently, there are two versions of PoseBusters, namely v1 and v2.
+Compared with v1 dataset, the v2 dataset further remove ligands which are within 5.0 \AA ~of any protein symmetry mate.
+These two version dataset contain 428 and 308 data respectively.